Time and space, frequency and wavevector: or, what I talk about when I talk about propagation: Traditional: temporal propagation

 The \emph{traditional} position is taken when we claim all knowledge about how the wave has moved through its environment up until now.
 This picture is shown on fig. \ref{fig-reflect-t}, and assumes the normal preferred direction of propagation along the time axis, which is usually from $t=-\infty$, through $t=0$, and towards $t=+\infty$.

 Here we might express our knowledge of the wave-field $F$ by writing it at the current time $t_0$ with full space arguments: i.e. $F_{t_0}(\Vec{r})$; and where is is implied that we also knew $F_t(\Vec{r})$ at all past times $t<t_0$ also.
 The starting state of our propagation matches the early-time boundary conditions -- i.e. what would normally be considered to be the initial conditions.
-An electromagnetic FDTD simulation \cite{Yee-1966tap,Oskooi-RIBJJ-2010cpc}, along with many other finite element approaches, uses this traditional approach.
+An electromagnetic FDTD simulation \cite{Yee-1966tap,Oskooi-RIBJJ-2010cpc}, along with many other finite element approaches, uses this traditional approach; it is also possible to apply factorization methods to get unidirectional versions of temporally propagated wave equations \cite{Kinsler-2018jo-d2owe}.
 In this sense the starting state for some temporally propagated simulation -- the ``computational initial conditions'' -- are the same as the traditional physical initial conditions\footnote{However, if we were to decide to propagate backwards in time from $t=+\infty$ to $t=-\infty$, as is sometimes done when we have preferred final-time boundary conditions, note that those become the computational initial conditions, and that the computational past of any point in the propagation will be its \emph{future} light cone.
 The interested reader might try drawing a suitable counterpart to fig. \ref{fig-reflect-t} themselves.}.

 Given some wave field state $F_t(\Vec{r})$ known over all space $\Vec{r}$ at some specified time $t=t_0$, we are at liberty to Fourier transform in space, but not time.
 The spatial transform will give us the wavevector or momentum-like properties of the wave field, in a spectrum ${F_{t_0}}(\Vec{k})$.
 This will contain both forward and backward wavevector components along each spatial coordinate axis, and we can calculate it not only at the current time $t_0$, but also all past times $t<t_0$.